 What makes a great value proposition and how to create one

 Now that you know what a great value proposition is and why it matters, let’s take a look at what the value proposition should consist of, and go over tips that will help you write a winning value proposition for your business and website.

-Editor’s note: With GoDaddy Website Builder, you can create your website in under an hour.
+Editor’s note: With GoDaddy, you can build a website for free in under an hour.
 So get started on your website today, and share your value proposition with the world.

 Elements of a value proposition

 The value proposition is usually a block of text that consists of a headline, a subhead or a paragraph, and a short list of key benefits along with an accompanying visual.
 Let’s take a look at each of those elements below.

 The headline should be the most prominent element of your value proposition.
 It should explain the end benefit of your offer in one short sentence or phrase.